roitberg-group/torchani_sandbox/README.md

 #### From source in macOS

 Note that there is no CUDA support on `macOS` and TorchANI is **untested** with Apple Metal Performance Shaders (MPS).
 The `dev_environment.yaml` file needs slight modifications if installing on `macOS`.
-Please consult the corresponding file and perform the necessary modifications before creating the `conda` environment.
+Please consult the corresponding file and modify it before creating the `conda` environment.

 ## GPU support